-We are happy to see visitors during our opening hours but please call us first to avoid disappointment.
+We are happy to see visitors during our opening hours but please call us first (any day between 10am and 5pm) to avoid disappointment.
 We are on a private lane (to Ty'n-y-Brwyn Farm), only 10 minutes from M4 Junction 28.

 Ty'n-y-Brwyn Bungalow, Coedkernew, Newport, NP10 8UD, UK